samikshamodi/TwoPassAssembler/README.md

 # two-pass-assembler
-Two-pass assembler for the 12 bit accumulator architecture having instructions as follows.
+Two-pass assembler for the 12 bit accumulator architecture.